nicklutsko/nicklutsko.github.io/_posts/2016-09-04-Relative_Humidity.md

 $$
 where $L$ is the latent heat of vaporization, $\Gamma$ is the temperature lapse rate, $R_v$ is the specific gas constant of moist air, $T$ is temperature, $g$ is gravitational acceleration and $R_d$ is the specific gas constant of dry air.</p>

 <p>There's some subtlety to this.
 For instance, how $s$ varies with temperature depends on how large the temperature change is.
 More importantly, since moisture is present $\Gamma$ is actually proportional to $s$.
 Romps eventually gets an equation for $\Gamma$ which doesn't depend on $s$, but it's quite messy and depends on the entrainment and detrainment rates.
-Just thinking intuitively though, $\Gamma$ will get larger the drier the air is, so $s$ will increase $($and the relative humidity will decrease!$)$.</p>
+Just thinking intuitively though, $\Gamma$ will be larger for drier air, so $s$ will increase $($and the relative humidity will decrease!$)$.</p>

 <p>$d$ is harder to get a handle on.
 At the height of the anvil, where the cloud spreads out, $d$ clearly gets very large, overwhelming s, and so the relative humidity will be large in the upper troposphere.
 Apart from this, we don't have much of a theory for $d$ and so the theory isn't actually closed.
 Simulations and observations suggest that typical values are between ~200m$^{-1}$ and 2km$^{-1}$ through most of the troposphere.</p>